EgbieAndersonUku1/journal_tracker/README.md

 ## Prerequisites
 1. Install python 3.8 or higher than Python 3.7.
 This application uses a lot of the latest python modules like dataclasses. etc
 1. To be able to send emails from this application you need a Gmail account.
+I decided to use Gmail instead of API keys
     1. You need to set less-secure-app inside your gmail settings to on.
 This allows gmail to be able to send emails using application like python